 Do Veneers Stain?

-How Much do Veneers Cost?
+How Much Do Veneers Cost?

-Providing you haven’t had any extractions, then you should have 32 teeth in your mouth, but you won’t need veneers on all of these.
-Veneers are typically applied only to the teeth that are visible when you smile.
-Depending on previous dental work, your smile and your budget, this could range from 8 to 16 teeth, or anywhere from $8,000 to $40,000 for a porcelain smile and $2,000 to $24,000 for a composite one.
+Depending on previous dental work, your teeth, and your budget, a set of 8 to 16 teeth, can cost you between $8,000 to $40,000 for a porcelain smile and $2,000 to $24,000 for a composite one.

 Alternatives to Veneers